Free Budapest Walking Tour by JetSettingFools.com

 Erzsebet Square Budapest

-Trams at Erzsebet Square Budapest, Hungary
+Trams at Erzsebet Square, Budapest Walking Tour, Hungary

+MAP.
 Home to the Budapest Eye Ferris wheel and a few chic bars and restaurants that occupy the former city bus station, Erzsebet Square is a popular hangout in the summer months.

 From the northeast corner of Erzsebet Square, cross diagonally to Andrassy Avenue, the city’s main thoroughfare.